-To install packages from the EPEL repository, download the appropriate repository rpm packages to your machine and then install Python using Yum.
+To install packages from the EPEL repository, download the appropriate repository rpm packages to your machine and then install Python using yum.
 For example, use the following commands for RHEL 5 or CentOS 5:

-'''

-$ su -c 'rpm -Uvh

-http://download.fedoraproject.org/pub/epel/5/i386/epel-release-5-4.noarch.rpm'

-$ yum install python26

-'''
+\$ su -c 'rpm -Uvh http://download.fedoraproject.org/pub/epel/5/i386/epel-release-5-4.noarch.rpm' ... \$ yum install python26 your choosing.
+If necessary, create a new directory to accommodate the files you extract from the tarball.
+For instance, if /opt/cloudera-manager does not exist, create it using a command similar to: